Pauan/fable-getting-started/README.md

 into Git, because then everybody who contributes to your project is guaranteed to use the exact same versions as you, which helps to prevent bugs.

-You should very frequently use [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade) to ensure that your dependencies are up to date.
+You should very frequently use [`yarn outdated`](https://yarnpkg.com/en/docs/cli/outdated) and [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade) to ensure that your dependencies are up to date.

 After making any changes (such as [`yarn add`](https://yarnpkg.com/en/docs/cli/add), [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade), or